-Secondary Trademark Infringement is the first and only comprehensive work on the law of contributory and vicarious trademark infringement, combining in-depth examination of the case law with expert practical insights into litigating secondary liability cases.
+Secondary Trademark Infringement is the first and only work that provides a comprehensive treatment of the law of contributory and vicarious trademark infringement, combining in-depth examination of the case law with expert practical insights into litigating secondary liability cases.
 Beginning with the early “passing off” cases, this treatise covers the development of the law that has become one of the most rapidly expanding areas involving the Internet.
 Meticulously organized and accessible, Secondary Trademark Infringement covers key topics in the field, such as: